 67-year-old male with type 2 diabetes and BMI of 37 presented with osteomyelitis and interphalangeal joint destruction to his left hallux.
 This failed to resolve with conservative treatment regime of oral antibiotics and off-loading.
 Surgical management was to amputate the left hallux, however there was a risk of re-ulceration as he was already receiving treatment for Charcot arthropathy to his right foot.

-As a last effort to prevent amputation, surgical debridement was carried out, the bone was fenestrated and STIMULAN used to fill the cavities.
-Gentamicin and vancomycn were used to treat the infection.
+As a last effort to prevent amputation, surgical debridement was carried out, the bone was fenestrated and STIMULAN used to carry the antibiotic and fill the cavities.
+Gentamicin and vancomycin were used to treat the infection.
 Surgery was carried out as a day case under local anaesthetic.

 2 weeks post-operatively, the toe reduced in size.
 At the 16-month x-ray, STIMULAN was seen to be completely absorbed, the patient was infection-free and amputation had been avoided.